Build your own Data Commons

 A custom Data Commons instance uses custom data that you provide as raw CSV files.
 An importer script converts the CSV data into the Data Commons format and stores this in a SQL database.
 For local development, we provide a lightweight, open-source SQLite database; for production, we recommend that you use Google Cloud SQL.

-In addition to the data, a custom Data Commons instance consists of two Docker containers: one with the core services that serve the data and website; and one with utilities for managing and loading custom data and embeddings used for natural-language processing.
+In addition to the data, a custom Data Commons instance consists of two Docker containers:

 Requirements and cost